MC-U-Team/Lumpi-Mod/README.md

 ### License

-- This mod is licensed under apache 2 license.
+- This mod is all rights reserved.
 For more information see [here](LICENSE).
 - This mod can be packed in any curseforge modpack you like.

 ### Issues